Dushyant029/Mongo-Exp-CRUD-App/README.md

-# CRUD_Application_Node
+# Mongo_Exp - CRUD_App
 In this project, we are going to create node CRUD application with express and mongodb.

-#### To Run this project Clone it and install modules using
+#### Install modules to run the app using
 ```
 npm install
 ```

-Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
+After installing create config.env file and do few changes on creating MONGO_URI , PORT variable and display value.
-That's it.
-You are ready to go.
-To execute this project just type
+That's it.To execute type in terminal
 ```
 npm start
 ```

-Enjoy...!
+Cool😁...!